- Center for International Programs

 You will be able to concentrate better on the test if you get plenty of rest and eat properly before the test.
 You should also plan to arrive in Dayton early – one or more days before the placement test – so that you can get over your “jet lag” and do your best work.

 Be sure you understand the directions for each test before that test session begins.
-Read each question carefully until you understand what the question is asking.
+Once the time begins on the test you cannot pause or go back.
+Read each question carefully.
 If answering an item requires several steps, be sure you consider them all.

 Be sure to answer every item.
 You are not penalized for guessing.
 Your score will provide more useful placement information if you answer every item, even if you guess.